 The authorities will issue a circular with the three-year action plan on education (prior action).
 The plan will be appropriately published in an official governmental site and will be implemented according to its timetable, while allowing for flexibility to integrate necessary adaptations of the plan based on the outcome of the education report by the OECD.
-In agreement with the institutions, the authorities will, by July 2017 (i) prepare a comprehensive report on the needs for resources of schools and universities (ii) adopt a strategy on initial and continuous teacher training in pre-primary, primary and secondary education, (iii) review the legislation on future appointments and evaluation of head teachers and amend it as needed, and (iv) pass a law on upgrading the bodies responsible for evaluations.
-In addition, the authorities will by September 2017 (v) pass a law on the evaluation of senior education staff, school self-evaluation and rational use of resources, (vi) pass a law for upgrading the last two years of high school and redesign university entrance examinations to be implemented in 2019-2020 (vii) pass a law on higher education by September 2017.
-The authorities will agree with the institutions all of the fiscal aspects of any change in the organisation of secondary and higher education and university entrance and will safeguard the revenues of HEI coming from overheads, fees for graduate education, services to third parties and exploitation of University property.
+In agreement with the institutions, the authorities will, by May 2017 (i) prepare a comprehensive report on the needs for resources of schools and universities (ii) adopt a strategy on initial and continuous teacher training in pre-primary, primary and secondary education, (iii) pass a law on upgrading the bodies responsible for evaluations.
+In addition, the authorities will (iv) pass a law on the evaluation of senior education staff, school self-evaluation and rational use of resources by June 2017, (v) pass a law for upgrading the last two years of high school and redesign university entrance examinations to be implemented in 2019-2020 (iv) pass a law on higher education by September 2017.
+The authorities will agree with the institutions all of the fiscal aspects of any change in the organisation of secondary education and university entrance.
 In particular, by November 2017, the authorities commit to the adoption of the number of teaching hours per staff member, and the ratios of students per class and pupils per teacher to the best practices of OECD countries to be achieved by the beginning of the 2018-2019 academic year (key deliverable).
 The evaluation will be consistent with the general evaluation system of public administration.
 The authorities will ensure a fair treatment of all the education providers, including privately owned institutions by setting quality standards which have to be satisfied by all education providers and a framework of non-discriminatory common rules allowing higher standards.